cbutler112358/cbutler112358.github.io/_pages/about.md

 revolutionized the life sciences.
 In particular, genetics help shed light on many pertinent issues at the center of our struggle with infectious disease, from antibiotic resistance to zoonotic spillover.
 This knowledge also informs how we control disease, with gene drive technology being a relevant and promising example.
 These tools have already fundamentally changed the landscape of our fight with infectious disease.
-Mathematically, these innovations will manifest in changes to how we model disease spread and give rise to new systems requiring mathematical analysis.
+Mathematically, these innovations will change how we model disease spread and give rise to new systems benefiting from quantitative analysis.
 </p>

-This is why, when I enrolled at NCSU, I became a student in the
+It is for these reasons that when I enrolled at NCSU, I became a student in the
-<a href="https://ggi.ncsu.edu/">Genetics and Genomics Initiative</a>.
+<a href="https://ggi.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Genetics and Genomics Initiative</a>.
 This was in order to enhance my
-understanding of the genetic basis of infectious disease and life in general.
-I am currently a member of the <a href="http://alun.math.ncsu.edu/">Lloyd lab</a>, where I hope to do research on gene drive technology and its potential in mitigating disease burden.
-We are currently studying how density dependence shapes the effectiveness of gene drive performance in a population of mosquitoes, and how this influences disease control efforts.
+understanding of the genetic mechanisms behind infectious disease, as well as the tools and techniques employed by scientists in order to study them.
+I am currently a member of the <a href="http://alun.math.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Lloyd lab</a>, where I hope to do research on gene drive technology and its potential in mitigating disease burden.
+I am currently studying how density dependence determines the effectiveness of gene drive performance in a population of mosquitoes, and how this influences disease control efforts with a focus on dengue.
 I am also working with Prof. Peter Stechlinski from the University of Maine on a general mathematical model of the opioid epidemic.